A church capital campaign isn’t some cold, flavorless thing done just to get a little more wiggle room in the budget.

 Just like a good presentation can whet your appetite, a bad one can leave you absolutely passing on that, thank you very much.

 Put your base (words) + seasoning (images & videos) into a format that looks scrumptious and easy to digest.

-- Your website builder likely has professionally designed templates to get you started.
-(If not, you should totally check out Faithlife Sites—it even has a free option).
-Take a cue from your template’s suggested font and color combinations.
+- Your website builder likely has professionally designed templates to get you started, and you can take a cue from your template’s suggested font and color combinations.